appsdesh/draft-deshpande-secevent-http-multi-set-push/draft-deshpande-secevent-http-multi-set-push.md

 ## Transmitting SETs

+To transmit a SET to a SETs Recipient, the SET Transmitter makes an HTTP POST request to a TLS-enabled HTTP endpoint provided by the SET Recipient.
+The body of this request is of the content type `"application/json"` and the Accept header field MUST be `"application/json"`.

 A Transmitter may initiate communication with the receiver in order to:

  -  Send SETs to the Receiver
  -  Receive acknowledgement of the SETs in response

-The body of this request is of the content type "application/json".
  It MAY contain the following fields:

 `sets`
 OPTIONAL.
 A JSON object containing key-value pairs in which the key of a field is a string that contains the jti claim of the SET that is specified in the value of the field.
 This field MAY be omitted to indicate that no SETs are being delivered by the initiator in this communication.
 The Transmitter SHOULD limit 20 SETs in the sets.